MattLaidman/typescript-datastructures/README.md

 # typescript-datastructures

 A small collection of simple data structures written in TypeScript.
-A result of attempting to learn TypeScript, and the Mocha and Chai libraries.
+A result of attempting to learn the Mocha and Chai libraries.

-## Data structures implemented:
+## Data structures / tests implemented:

 - LinkedList
 - Stack